Scripts

 repetitions of characters in the class.
 These repetition items will

 more repetitions of characters in the class.
-Unlike '*', these
+Unlike '*

 matches strings that start with x, end with y, and where the x